DevExpress-Examples/xaf-how-to-display-the-dxchart-widget-in-an-xaf-asp-net-web-forms-view/Readme.md

 <!-- default badges end -->

-# How to display the dxChart widget in an XAF view
+# How to display the dxChart widget in an XAF ASP.NET WebForms view

 This example illustrates how to show a chart control with a lot of points.
 The built-in <a href="https://documentation.devexpress.com/#eXpressAppFramework/CustomDocument113302">Charts module draws all points on the same screen at once, which may be inconvenient for an end-user.
 The built-in Charts module draws all points on the same screen at once, which may be inconvenient for an end-user.
 To achieve better usability, it is possible to implement real-time zooming and scrolling capabilities.